MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks-content.md

 For separation of credentials and permissions, this scenario uses a dedicated Azure Active Directory (Azure AD) service principal.
 The credentials for this service principal are stored as a secure credential object in GitHub, as GitHub Actions Secrets, so that they're not directly exposed and visible within scripts or the build pipeline.

-For general guidance on securing applications on AKS clusters, see [Security concepts for applications and clusters in Azure Kubernetes Service (AKS) documentation](/azure/aks/concepts-security).
+For general guidance on securing applications on AKS clusters, see [Security concepts for applications and clusters in AKS](/azure/aks/concepts-security).

-For separations of concerns, the guidance is to separate the compute that runs the business application from the CD agents (GitOps operator) by running the business application and the GitOps operator in separate namespaces on the Kubernetes cluster.
+For separation of concerns, the guidance is to separate the compute that runs the business application from the CD agents, or GitOps operator, by running the business application and the GitOps operator in separate namespaces on the Kubernetes cluster.
 For further separation of concerns, the GitOps operator can be run on a Kubernetes cluster that's dedicated to the GitOps instance separate from the production Kubernetes cluster that runs the business application.

 > [!NOTE]
 > This article doesn't directly address how to secure a CI/CD pipeline.
 For information on securing a CI/CD pipeline, see [Secure DevOps for AKS](/azure/architecture/solution-ideas/articles/secure-devops-for-kubernetes).